Waking up on the other side of the country feels different.

 And I even get the chills

-When I truly feel the sun w
+When I truly feel the sun won't be there

 After I remove my finger from view